 Yes, his introduction was weak but it appeared to be sincere.
 Bolder and more dynamic beginnings tend to work best.
 Just ask Boris.

-We sensed that his diction was going the way of George Osborne on more than one occasion.
+We sensed that his diction was going the way of the Chancellor's speech (George Osborne) on more than one occasion.

 I wanna make direct democracy a London reality.